 Commercial Beef Industry

-When most people hear the phrase “grain finished” it puts a bad picture in their head, and rightfully so!
-The commercial beef industry has left a bad stain in the minds of many for grain finishing cattle.
-Commercial cattle spend their lives in full confinement, meaning they are in an open feed lot or covered barn with no access to pasture.
+When most people hear the phrase “grain finished beef” it puts a bad picture in their head, and rightfully so!
+The commercial beef industry has left a stain in the minds of many for how they grain finishing cattle.
+Commercial cattle spend their lives in full confinement, meaning they are in an open feed lot or covered barn with no access to roam pasture and graze for forage.
 Feeders tend to OVER FEED their cattle (50-70lbs of feed a day) to the point of causing diabetes, early onset organ failure, obesity, and other chronic health issues.
-The cattle might not be “sick” but they are not health.
-The feed they are given is full of additives, hormones and antibiotics.
-Most commercial feeders include beta-antagonists in the cattle feed to slow the heart rate down in order to lower the cattle’s blood pressure, to counteract the unhealthy diet they are given.
-The goal in the commercial beef industry is to gain the most amount of weight the fastest and cheapest way possible.
-Most steers are slaughtered at 1400-1600lbs.
+The cattle might not be “sick” with an infection or virus but they are not healthy.
+The feed the cattle are given is full of additives, hormones and antibiotics.
+Antibiotics are used for several reasons, the most popular are to prevent infection due to living conditions, but also it allows them to gain weight faster.
+Most commercial feeders also include beta-antagonists in the cattle feed to slow their heart rate down in order to lower the cattle’s blood pressure, to counteract the unhealthy diet they are given.
+The goal in the commercial beef industry is to gain the most amount of weight as fast and cheap as possible.
+Most steers are slaughtered at 1500-1600lbs.
+Most of these finished cattle couldn’t live for another 1-2 years due to the unhealthy nature of their growth.

 GlenDor Farm Beef

-All of our cattle are pasture raised/grass fed.
-This means our cattle are on pasture their whole lives like God intended.
-We give our cattle 10-15lbs of local corn the last four months before slaughter, giving the meat more fat and a more tender texture.
+At GlenDor all of our cattle are pasture raised/grass fed.
+This means our cattle are on pasture their whole lives roaming our pastures, foraging like God intended.
+We give our cattle 10-15lbs of local corn the last three to four months before slaughter, giving the meat more fat and a more tender texture.
 Our cattle are never in a feed lot, never given hormones, antibiotics, or additives to make them gain weight artificially fast.
+They are given a natural diet meant to produce high quality meat.
 The cattle we raise weigh about 1100lbs at the time of slaughter and are healthy!
 Unlike the commercial beef industry, our cattle could continue to live long healthy lives due to proper nutrition, good health, and not being over fed with a synthetic diet.